johnhansengit/glow-worm-game/README.md

 - [ ] Responsive Design
 - [ ] Icons for food rather than text symbols
+- [ ] Make final segment of worm tail a triangle (pointed in the right direction)?
 - [ ] Food info area
 - [ ] Background music
 - [ ] Light up when eating food (different for different types)